zplug/zplug/README.md

 zplug "b4b4r07/enhancd", at:v1
 zplug "mollifier/anyframe", commit:4c23cb60

-# Install if "if:" specifier returns true
+# Install if "if:" tag returns true
 zplug "hchbaw/opp.zsh", if:"(( ${ZSH_VERSION%%.*} < 5 ))"

 # Gist can be used